aboutaaron/aboutaaron.github.com/projects.md

 ### Projects

+* [__Fuego__](http://aboutaaron.com/fuego) - I built a [Rails-powered API](http://calfire-api.herokuapp.com) that scrapes California wildfire data and creates a JSON API of fires by county.
+I then built a JavaScript frontend called "Fuego" that consumes the API and maps the results.
+[Fuego source](https://github.com/aboutaaron/fuego/tree/topojson) | [Calfire JSON API source](https://github.com/aboutaaron/fire-scraper/tree/api). *DISCLAIMER*: This is still in *active* development so excuse my mess.

+* [__Gastown__](http://aboutaaron.com/gastown) - While visiting Vancouver, BC, I found a data set of rental properties in the city that have five or more bylaw issues.
+I decided to map the data but with a twist: The app purely relies on the CSV provided by the city government.
+Rather than store the data in a database, I used Miso Dataset to call the CSV into the client and map from there.
+This was an experiment in quick hit data mapping, i.e., building a news tool that relies on the browser.
+As always, [source on Github](http://github.com/aboutaaron/gastown).

 * [__The SF Appeal__](http://sfappeal.com) - I worked with long time friend and Appeal founder Eve Batey to bring her online newspaper into 2013.
 Taking a WordPress theme template, we gutted it and made something that I personally think looks pretty sweet.

-* [__Firescraper__](http://firescraper.herokuapp.com) - Rails app that tracks wildfires in California.
-Built with Rails, Mechanize, Sass, d3.js and leaflet.
-Deployed for *$Free.99* on Heroku.
-This app uses rake tasks to scrape the [CAL-FIRE](http://www.fire.ca.gov/) website and build a basic app out of the page.
-I'm currently rebuilding this app to be awesome.
-More to come in August 2013.
-[Source on Github](http://github.com/aboutaaron/fire-scraper).

 * [__Proper Coffee__](http://aboutaaron.com/proper-coffee) - A Backbone app that displays proper ratios for espresso drinks.
 This app combines my love of coffee with my love of code.
 Though without a backend, the app looks pretty cool (to me anyway).
 Take a look.
 [Source on Github](http://github.com/aboutaaron/proper-coffee).